 (This article may or may not contain affiliate links.
 What does that mean?)

-When my husband told me at the beginning of November that he had vacation days to use or lose come January, that’s all I needed to start planning something fun.
+When my husband told me at the beginning of November that he had vacation days to use or lose come January, that’s all I needed to start planning a fun couples trip.
 Since we live in New England, Florida seemed like the best place to travel to in December.
-It’s not too far, not too cold, there are also lots of animals to see in Florida.
+Not too far, not too cold, there are also lots of animals to see in Florida.
 Plus wildlife in Florida is unlike any in the country.
 So, a fun winter getaway to Florida ensued.
 Seeing animals in Florida was our goal plus having some warm weather fun!

 Kayaking in Cocoa, Florida

 After picking up our rental car, we headed to our first adventure, kayaking at sunset in search of bioluminescent comb jellies.
 Our reservations were with Cocoa Kayaking at 4:30 pm.
 Unbelievably, we saw dolphins working together to hunt by pushing fish toward the shore with waves they created.
 We admired birds like ospreys sitting in the trees, and learned all about the different kinds of mangrove trees as we kayaked through them.

 The sunset, scattering a gorgeous orange hue across the sky and that’s when the fun began!
 Our guide, Cameron encouraged us to scoop beautiful little jellies into the nets supplied by the tour company.
 Unlike their stinging counterparts, a comb jelly is harmless, so you can gently stroke its tentacles and watch as it glows blue!
 In fact, even passing near them in a kayak or catching them in the net makes their blue bioluminescent radiate.
 Comb jellies are typically seen from October through March but from June through November, it is the bioluminescent plankton that will light up the water around your kayak.